 - Making sure employees on extended leave are not disadvantaged in long-term career and remuneration opportunities

 - Designing jobs for all roles that allow for flexible working arrangements.
 There is no ‘one size fits all’.
 We offer genuine flexible working arrangements.

-- Providing scholarships for female law and business students in partnership with Western Sydney University
+- Providing scholarships for female law and business students and Indigenous students in partnership with Western Sydney University

 - Signatory to the Australian Law Council’s Equitable Briefing Policy.